aviaryan/SublimeNotebook/sublime_notebook/docs/README.markdown

 * Only *.txt and *.md files are detected as notes.

 * You don't need to be in decrypted state to create a new note.
 Even when in encrypted state, you can create a note.
 When `manager.py` starts decrypting the notes, this new file will be ignored and will be encrypted when it's time to encrypt.

+* You can open a Sublime Text project from the command line with `subl --project path/to/your/project`, provided that you set up the `subl`-command on your system ([see the official Sublime Text documentation](https://www.sublimetext.com/docs/3/osx_command_line.html)).
+You might want to set up an alias to open your notes-project.
+You might also want to check out the other command line options, which are listed in the [unofficial documentation for Sublime Text](http://docs.sublimetext.info/en/latest/command_line/command_line.html).